cacton77/Autonomous-Sailboat/README.md

 Skills I took away from this project:

-* System architecture design based on power and mechanical load requirements
+* System architecture design based on power and mechanical load requirements.
-* Selecting servos, bearings, and materials according to load specifications
+* Selecting servos, bearings, and materials according to load specifications.
-* Designing and 3D Printing parts for a custom sensor
+* Designing and 3D Printing parts for a custom sensor.
-* Integrating multiple sensors into a subsystem used for control of an airfoil
+* Integrating multiple sensors into a subsystem used for control of an airfoil.
-* Writing firmware for communication between I2C and SPI devices and microprocessors
+* Writing firmware for communication between I2C and SPI devices and microprocessors.

 > ![Full Assembly](https://github.com/cacton77/Autonomous-Sailboat/blob/main/autonomous_sailboat_assembly.stl)